 \section{Conclusion}

-We presented a new dataset called OmniHorizon and a hybrid architecture called UBotNet for depth and normal estimation in diverse scenarios.
-Firstly, our dataset includes diverse scenes and also dynamic scene participants such as pedestrians and vehicles.
-We noticed that dynamic components in the dataset are critical and not including them results in sub-optimal inferences on in-the-wild real-world examples.
+We presented a new dataset called OmniHorizon and a hybrid architecture called UBotNet for depth and normal estimation in diverse outdoor scenarios.
+Firstly, our dataset includes diverse outdoor spaces and also dynamic scene participants such as pedestrians and vehicles.
 Secondly, our UBotNet, based on U-Net and Bottleneck transformer, trained on the OmniHorizon dataset demonstrated significantly improved and scene-consistent normal estimation against the vanilla U-Net architecture.
 Furthermore, we presented UBotNet Lite, a smaller version of the network that retains respectable depth and normal accuracy while having only 30\% of the network parameters.
-We outlined the benefits of pretraining network on OmniHorizon and fine-tuning it on Fukuoka dataset.
-Finally, we demonstrated the application of our model trained on OmniHorizon for estimating the depth and normals of real-world omnidirectional images in-the-wild.
-We are very excited to release our dataset and models to the research community.
+We outlined the benefits of pre-training network on OmniHorizon and fine-tuning it on Fukuoka dataset.
+Finally, we demonstrated the application of our model trained on OmniHorizon for estimating the depth and normals of real-world outdoor omnidirectional images in-the-wild.